angular/components/src/lib/autocomplete/autocomplete.md

 To make this work, create a function on your component class that maps the control value to the desired display value.
 Then bind it to the autocomplete's `displayWith` property.

+The `displayWith` property also accepts a string value that will be used to match a property on the selected option value.
+So, in the example below, you can use the sintax:
+`displayWith="name"`

 ```html
 <md-input-container>
    <input type="text" mdInput [formControl]="myControl" [mdAutocomplete]="auto">